The State of AI Web Design in 2026: Data from Scanning 1,000 Sites

 | Content Struct. | 46.1 | 44.3 | better |

-The likely explanation is a feedback loop.
-AI tools are trained on web data.
-As more AI-generated sites enter the training data, the models become even more biased toward the patterns they already favor.
-The training data becomes more homogeneous, which makes the output more homogeneous, which makes the next round of training data more homogeneous.
+The likely mechanism is a feedback loop.
+The models train on web data.
+As more AI-generated sites enter that data, the models tilt even harder toward the patterns they already favor.
+More homogeneous training data produces more homogeneous output, which becomes more homogeneous training data.
+This is the AI slop economy feeding on itself.

-Content structure is the one bright spot, improving from 46.1 to 44.3.
-This may reflect improvements in AI models' understanding of semantic HTML and accessibility.
+Content structure is the lone bright spot, edging from 46.1 to 44.3, probably reflecting better model handling of semantic HTML and accessibility.

 Specific Pattern Trends